paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

-This user manual describes the process of creating flight paths, flying the drones over these flight paths, and creating orthomosaics of imagery collected from these planned missions.
+This user manual describes the process of creating flight paths, uploading the fligh paths, flying the drones over these flight paths, and creating orthomosaics of imagery collected from these planned missions.

 This research is carried out under the BIRD lab, ATREE, Bengaluru (PI: Rajkamal Goswami), with some ongoining techical support from Aaditeshwar Seth's team working on drones (Jayakrishna, Gaurav Rajput, Parth Thakur, and Raman Kumar) at IIT Delhi.
+The field tests and research are being carried out in the Bagepalli and Arunachal Pradesh study sites.

-This user manual has been primarily authored by Paul Pop (including most screenshots and images).
+This user manual has been primarily authored by Paul Pop (including most text, screenshots and images).

 Other contributors: Rohan Baishya, Parth Thakur, Raju, Ranjith Kumar HT, and Rajkamal Goswami have contributed directly to this manual either through contributions to sections of the manual or verbal suggestions/recommendations. <br> <br>

+*Version 1.0 - last updated 2026-03-30* <br>
+*Last update - recommended practices*

 Sections: